gtvj/gtvj.github.io/_posts/2016-10-23-mac-os-x-command-line-essentials.md

   * `pwd` (**p**rint **w**orking **d**irectory) shows your current location in the file system.
   * Use `cd` (**c**hange **d**irectory) to move around the file system (`cd ~` takes you back to the home directory, `cd -` lets you toggle to your last directory).
-  * ls will **l**i**s**t what&#8217;s in the current directory
+  * ls will **l**i**s**t what's in the current directory

 ### Using history {#history}

 You can view all of your previous commands by typing `history`.
-When you do this, you&#8217;ll see a number next to each command.
-By typing that number preceded by &#8216;!&#8217; you&#8217;ll be able to run that command instantly.
+When you do this, you'll see a number next to each command.
+By typing that number preceded by '!' you'll be able to run that command instantly.
 The history can get pretty long, so it is really helpful to search for a specific command.
 I often find myself doing this for long Git commands (such as `git log --oneline --decorate --graph`).
-To do this I&#8217;d type `history | grep log` which is essentially &#8216;piping&#8217; the output of history through another command (grep &#8211; an amazingly powerful search utility) which searches for a specific pattern, in this case &#8216;log&#8217;.
+To do this I'd type `history | grep log` which is essentially 'piping' the output of history through another command (grep &#8211; an amazingly powerful search utility) which searches for a specific pattern, in this case 'log'.

 #### History shortcuts